Meta is Pulling the Plug on Quest 1 Security Patches Next Month

 It also has a number of updates, including the ability to find friends In custom games, two new levels (replacing Courtyard and The Lab), an updated lobby, and a number of balance and performance tweaks, Fast Travel says.

-Additionally, the studio threw out a new gameplay trailer that includes a brief explainer of the action, linked above the original article:
+Additionally, the studio threw out a new gameplay trailer that includes a brief explainer of the action, linked above:

 Original Article (February 20th, 2024): First revealed in September, Mannequin promises to bring a 2v3 experience akin to a deadly game of cat and mouse, letting two elite Agents hunt three shape-shifting aliens, aka Mannequins.